kkufieta/CarND-Vehicle-Detection/writeup_template.md

 * pixels/cell: 8
 * cells/block: 2

-It didn't do magic.
+It wasn't perfect.
 Not knowing what else to try, I finally added binned color features and color histograms.
 That did the trick!
 The cars were finally almost perfectly classified, but so were the shadows on the streets.
 After a little bit of research, I found in the [hog documentation](http://scikit-image.org/docs/dev/api/skimage.feature.html#skimage.feature.hog) that I could switch on `transform_sqrt` to avoid detecting shadows.
-I quickly realized that wouldn't work with YUV, since I get negative values in the Y channel, so I switched YCrCb which resulted in this parameter set:
+I quickly realized that wouldn't work with YUV, since I get negative values in the Y channel, so I switched to YCrCb which resulted in this parameter set:

 * All YCrCb channels, orient: 7, pixels/cell: 8, cells/block: 2
-* binned color features and color histograms, spatial_size=(32, 32), hist_bins=32
+* binned color features and color histograms, `spatial_size=(32, 32)`, `hist_bins=32`
 * `transform_sqrt=True`

 I actually tried HSV before YCrCb, but that made the performance really bad.
 Then I realized that YUV and YCrCb look quite similar, and the latter finally did the trick!
 The power law compression (`transform_sqrt`) worked very well to avoid detecting shadows and railings.